MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/ios.md

  	* As a best practice, 3rd-party libraries usually reside inside a subdirectory (it is often called `Vendor`), so if you don't have your project organized with a subdirectory for libraries, now would be a great start for it.
  	* Create a group called `Vendor` inside your Xcode project to mimic your file structure on disk.

-4. Open Finder and copy the previously unzipped `MobileCenter-SDK-iOS` folder into your project's folder at the location where you want it to reside.
+4. Open Finder and copy the unzipped `MobileCenter-SDK-iOS` folder into your project's folder at the location where you want it to reside.

 5. Add the SDK framework to the project in Xcode:
     * Make sure the Project Navigator is visible (⌘+1).
     * Now drag and drop `MobileCenter.framework`, `MobileCenterDistribute.framework` and `MobileCenterDistributeResources.bundle` from the Finder (the ones inside the Vendor folder) into your Xcode's Project Navigator.
-Note that `MobileCenter.framework` is required to start the SDK, make sure it iss added to your project, otherwise the other modules won't work and your app won't compile.
+Note that `MobileCenter.framework` is required to start the SDK, make sure it is added to your project, otherwise the other modules will not work and your project will not compile successfully.
     * A dialog will appear, make sure your app target is checked.
 Then click **Finish**.